 Rosemary (#210) was honored as a Life Member in 2008.
 She later informed us that she had been made a Life Member in the 1970's.
 She founded the Seahorse Club, as it was then known, in 1971, the first organisation for cross-dressers in Australia.

-Rosemary continues to serve as Secretary on the Seahorse Committee and to attend meetings regularly.
-Known for her impecable English accent, Rosemary is a witty raconteur with many amusing stories of her time with the Beaumont Society in the UK and the early years of Seahorse in Australia.
+Rosemary continues to serve on the Seahorse Committee and to attend meetings regularly.
+Known for her impeccable English accent, Rosemary is a witty raconteur with many amusing stories of her time with the Beaumont Society in the UK and the early years of Seahorse in Australia.

 In addition to being known as one of the longest standing members, Jill is famous for her amazing wardrobe of ball gowns and accessories that fill a large room.
 From time to time, Jill will have a give-away night at Seahorse meeting when she decides to thin out her vast collection.
 Jill's trademark is wearing a ball gown to every Seahorse meeting and we have never seen her wear the same gown twice!

-- Phia (#143) was honored as a Life Member in 2009.
-Phia, short for Sophia after Sophia Loren, and born in 1929, is our chronicologically oldest member.
+Phia (#143) was honored as a Life Member in 2009.
+Phia, short for Sophia after Sophia Loren, and born in 1929, is, by age, our oldest member.

-- Julia (#478), pictured above, was honored as a Life Member in 2011, after serving as President for the preceding five years.
+Julia (#478) was honored as a Life Member in 2011, after serving as President for the preceding five years.

 Julia has to been one the hardest-working Presidents ever.
 Her skills as an entertainer and function organiser have been immensely valuable to the Seahorse Society, in particular with the organisation of the annual Seahorse Ball.
 Her committee management style has been energetic and enthusiastic, and always with the best interests of Seahorse in mind.